Language: EN

 Classes provide a template for creating instances of the class.
 Each instance has its own state (stored in fields) and behavior (defined in methods).

-Classes allow us to encapsulate related data and functionality in a single entity, making it easier to reuse code and maintain our applications.
-They are the basis of object-oriented programming.
+Classes allow us to encapsulate related data and functionalities into a single entity, making it easier to reuse code and maintain our applications.
+They are the foundation of object-oriented programming.

 Classes in C#